jpatterson933/readme-generator-CLI/readme.md

 # Installation Instructions

 To install, git clone onto your device.
 Open a terminal and run an 'npm install' to ensure all dependencies are installed.
-Once that is accomplished then type in the terminal 'node index' and the application will ask questions.
+Once that is accomplished then type in the terminal 'node index.js' and the application will ask questions.
 Fill out the questions to generate a readme markdown file.
+From here, you can copy readme onto your project and you are finished!

 [Back to Top](#table-of-contents)

 # Application Usage

 The purpose of this application is to generate Readme Mark Down files quickly without the hassle of formatting.
+This application will preformat the readme for you all you have to do is fill in the required information.

 [Back to Top](#table-of-contents)

 # Dependencies Used

-   "inquirer": "^8.0.0"
+   "inquirer": "^8.2.4"

 [Back to Top](#table-of-contents)

 # Contribution Guidelines

 There are no contribution guidelines.
+However, if you have any feedback please let me know!

 [Back to Top](#table-of-contents)

 # Testing Instrutions

-NA
+NA (Please feel free to add some testing instructions)

 [Back to Top](#table-of-contents)